“Karma’s a bitch,” right?

 Why does mainstream society get karma so wrong?

 Why is it that karma in pop culture is just “you get what you deserve?”

 How did we develop this view?

-Because we have this misguided perspective that we need something outside ourselves in order to be happy.
+- Because we have this misguided perspective that we aren’t in control of our destinies.

 It’s because of this false view that we desire to transform karma into a sort of cash machine based on our ethical and spiritual behavior.